 Although RPG programs can process files contained on magnetic tape or direct-access storage devices, only card-input files are used for the introduction to RPG.
-Programmers familiar with the basic concepts of RPG may omit this section and concentrate on the detailed specification descriptions contained in the section of the manual RPG Specification Sheets.
+Programmers familiar with the basic concepts of RPG may omit this section and concentrate on the detailed specification descriptions contained in the manual under RPG Specification Sheets.